sjcobb2022/sjcobb2022.github.io/markdown/Business/Investment Appraisal/Business-Investment-Appraisal-25-1-2022.md

 ### Example

- - The Delta company is planning to ourchase a machine to as machine X. Machine X would cost $25,000 and would have a useful life of 10 years with zero salvage value.
+ - The Delta company is planning to purchase a machine to as machine X. Machine X would cost $25,000 and would have a useful life of 10 years with zero salvage value.
 The expected annual cash inflow of the machine is $10,000
- - Required, compute payback period of machine X and clonclude whether or not the machine would be purchased in the maximum desired payback period of delta company is 3 years.
+ - Required, compute payback period of machine X and conclude whether or not the machine would be purchased in the maximum desired payback period of delta company is 3 years.
  - Solution:
 	 - $$PaybackPeriod = \frac{$25000}{$10000} = 2.5years$$
 	- Therefore the machine would be payed since the payback period is less than the 3 year period.